algonquindesign/type/_type-3/index.md

 #### Remember Type 1 and 2 Rules?

 In your first and second semesters of Typography, you learned the fundamentals.
 These rules need to be adhered to for this semester.
 If you need to be reminded, [Butterick's Practical Typography](https://practicaltypography.com){:target="_blank"} web site is a good reference.
 This is a [treasure-trove of typographic facts](https://fonts.google.com/knowledge){:target="_blank"} by Google.
+Also, Monotype has an excellent [repository of type terminology](https://www.monotype.com/resources/z-typographic-terms){:target="_blank"}.

 #### Classes